officialrajdeepsingh/awesome-nextjs/README.md

 <div class="display-none">

-> A curated list of the best resources in the nextjs community.
+> A carefully selected list of the best resources available in the Next.js community.

 </div>